 - You can bake them in mini muffins tins like I did in this recipe.
 If you do NOT have a mini muffin tin, see option #2.

 - You can bake your cornbread in a brownie pan or any rectangular baking pan.
-Nothing too large.
-I would aim for a 9 x 9, 11 x 7 or 9 x 13 pan..
-Then you can cut your cornbread into bite sized squares.
+Nothing too large though!
+I would aim for a 9 x 9, 11 x 7 or 9 x 13 pan.
+Then you can cut your cornbread into bite-sized squares.
+This is easier for serving.

 Tip* Brush these bites with a mixture of melted butter and maple syrup right when they come out of the oven for an extra sweet, decadently moist cornbread.

-- 2 Cup Stone Ground Yellow Corn Meal
+- 2 Cups Fine or Medium Ground Yellow Corn Meal

 - ½ Tsp.
 Baking Powder